Pointwise mutual information: Positive PMI

 The positive pointwise mutual information (PPMI) measure is defined by setting negative values of PMI to zero:

-This definition is motivated by the observation that "negative PMI values (which imply things are co-occurring less often than we would expect by chance) tend to be unreliable unless our corpora are enormous" and also by a concern that "it’s not clear whether it’s even possible to evaluate such scores of ‘unrelatedness’ with human judgment".
-It also avoid having to deal with $-\infty$ values for events that never occur together ($p(x,y)=0$), by setting PPMI for these to 0.
+This definition is motivated by the observation that "negative PMI values (which imply things are co-occurring less often than we would expect by chance) tend to be unreliable unless our corpora are enormous" and also by a concern that "it's not clear whether it's even possible to evaluate such scores of 'unrelatedness' with human judgment".
+It also avoids having to deal with $-\infty$ values for events that never occur together ($p(x,y)=0$), by setting PPMI for these to 0.

 Normalized pointwise mutual information (npmi)

 Pointwise mutual information can be normalized between [-1,+1] resulting in -1 (in the limit) for never occurring together, 0 for independence, and +1 for complete co-occurrence.

 Where $h(x,y)$ is the joint self-information $-\log_2 p(x,y)$.